pchiusano/pchiusano.github.io/_posts/2020-10-12-learning-without-a-gradient2.markdown

 2. Compare s1 and s2 against the objective function to determine a winner.
 Move the probabilities some small step toward the winning vector.
 3. Repeat.

-One further optimization not mentioned in the paper is that for supervised learning where the objective function is an average of performance over a large training set, comparing two models can be done more efficiently: rather than running each model against the whole training set, instead feed the training set to each model incrementally, stopping as soon as one model is statistically better than the other.
+One further optimization not mentioned in the compact GA paper is that for supervised learning where the objective function is an average of performance over a large training set, comparing two models can be done more efficiently: rather than running each model against the whole training set, instead feed the training set to each model incrementally, stopping as soon as one model is statistically better than the other.
 And in general, there's more you can do to be sure you make the most of each evaluation--you don't want to spend a lot of evaluations on comparing two models which are quite similar in performance, when it's very easy to find two models in the remaining search space that are quite different in performance.

 ## Discussion

-Could these gradient-free learning algorithms be used for neural network training and other forms of supervised learning?
+Could these gradient-free learning algorithms be used for (recurrent) neural network training and other forms of supervised learning?
 It's quite nice that they don't require any fancy frameworks or differentiability, just a way of representing the function's parameters as a bit vector, which isn't exactly hard.

 While there's been some use of GA-style algorithms for supervised learning (though it's typically for hyperparameter search), the field seems pretty centralized: a few organizations with access to massive compute resources have picked a standard set of techniques and frameworks, and they get the most impressive results.
 We may not really know what techniques work best, but because some orgs can throw 100x more compute at the problem using their preferred techniques, they get better results, and the techniques they use thus attract more mindshare.